ufs-community/uwtools/docs/Contributors_Guide/github_workflow.rst

 GitHub Workflow
 ***************

-How Unified Workflow releases are created
+How Unified Workflow Releases Are Created
 =========================================

 The branching model employed by the workflow-tools GitHub repository is similar to